Calculating The Compression Values To See If They Are Within Range

-If the problem of low compression is due to worn-out piston rings, then the oil that we added to the cylinder will cause the compression reading to shoot up.
+Now, if the low compression is due to worn piston rings, then adding oil cause them to seal better and the compression value will shoot up.

-Install the compression gauge on the cylinder and hand tighten it.
+Once you've added the oil, install the compression gauge, and hand tighten it.

 Have your helper crank the engine till the needle stops climbing on the compression gauge.